 - Encourage every learner to have complete and effective study notes, with minimal additional effort for the educator

 - Allow educators to see what students are taking away from lessons

 - Reduce the need for peer note taking support for students with disability related note taking accommodations

 Crowdsourcing lecture notes involves having learners, who are attending lessons and taking notes anyway, to share them.
 This is most easily done by students posting their notes to a designated space on the online course site.
 Once posted, any learner in the course can access the notes and use them to study, correct their notes, catch up on missed classes, etc.

 There are a variety of ways that educators can provide space for crowdsourced lecture notes in the online course environment:

 - Create a collaboration page for each module/unit where students can post their notes from each lesson.

 - Recommend the Discussion area be used to post notes.

 - In order to let students add documents, create posts, and/or edit their content permission needs to be granted.
-To do this, into Settings, click on More Options at the bottom of the Settings page and check the boxes that state “Let students attach files” and/or “Let students create discussion posts” and “Let students edit or delete their own discussion posts”.
+To do this, in Settings, click on More Options at the bottom of the page and check the boxes that state “Let students attach files” and/or “Let students create discussion posts” and “Let students edit or delete their own discussion posts”.

 - Create a lecture overview video that includes key lecture information.